sandeep-datta/rust-peg/README.md

 [Documentation](https://docs.rs/peg) | [Release Notes](https://github.com/kevinmehall/rust-peg/releases)

-`pegtastic` is an experimental fork of `rust-peg`.
+`pegtastic` is an experimental third party fork of `rust-peg`.
 This fork is not ready for general consumption yet.

 `rust-peg` is a simple yet flexible parser generator based on the [Parsing Expression Grammar](https://en.wikipedia.org/wiki/Parsing_expression_grammar) formalism.
 It provides a Rust macro that builds a recursive descent parser from a concise definition of the grammar.